 In women undergoing surgery for infertility, 48% have endometriosis, a condition that causes endometrial tissue to develop outside the uterus.
 If you struggle with pelvic pain or infertility, endometriosis might be to blame.
-At Rocky Mountain Fertility Center in Englewood, Colorado, and Rapid City, South Dakota, reproductive endocrinology and fertility specialist Deborah Smith, MD, uses innovative endometriosis treatments to restore fertility and your quality of life.
+At Rocky Mountain Fertility Center in Parker, Colorado, and Rapid City, South Dakota, reproductive endocrinology and fertility specialist Deborah Smith, MD, uses innovative endometriosis treatments to restore fertility and your quality of life.
 Call Rocky Mountain Fertility Center to learn more or use the online scheduler today.

 Endometriosis occurs when functional endometrial tissue that’s normally present in your uterus develops outside of the uterus.
 Common sites for endometriosis include: